prkhrv/Collision-Course/README.md

 # Collision Course

-A Endless Runner made from Unity3d , its cool and quite tough.
+An Endless Runner made from Unity3d , its cool and quite tough.